sschmidhuber/mercury/README.md

 A simple file exchange server for home and small organisations.

 # Mission Statement
 Exchanging files within a private network or via the internet is, under some circumstances, still challenging.
-Mercury is a file exchange server which brings your users the following possibilities:
+Mercury is going to be a file exchange server with following features:

 * Exchange files __without the need to create an account__ at any service provider
 * Use __any device with a web browser__, like your phone, tablet, pc,... (no additional software requiered)
-* Run it within your own network, if you want to
+* Run within your own network, i.e. a single board computer

 ## No-Goals
 Marcury is not trying to relpace any of the following solutions: